loveencounterflow/effstring/README.md

 ## Format Specifier

-The general shape of a format specifier is:
+The general shape of a string literal with an EffString tag function and an interpolated value field is shown below.

 ```